-As you can see, I was given a unique URL to share with my friends.
-Every new email address the Hustle obtained thanks to my sharing, added to my referral count.
+As you can see, I was given a unique URL to copy and share it with my friends on social media, etc. Every new email address the Hustle obtained thanks to my sharing, added to my referral count.

-You can always use your unique URL to track the number of your referrals.
+You can always use (as many times you want – daily) your unique URL to track the number of your referrals.
 And that’s where the magic happens.

-You see on this page, there’s a showcase of all the prizes you can unlock depending on the number of referrals you have.
+You see on this page, there’s a showcase of all the prizes (shirts, hats, etc) you can unlock depending on the number of referrals you have.

 I can’t describe how much I wanted these socks:

 I think that just by looking on this page with the number of referrals and the gifts acts a superbly strong call-to-action for sharing more and more.
 This is the greatest trick of all.

 Hustle’s business is very much aware of it.
 That’s why every now and then, their emails aim to lure you back to that page.